River Waveney – Geldeston Lock to Burgh St Peter

 Burgh St Peter & The Waveney River Centre

 The Waveney River Centre at Burgh St Peter is in a delightful setting surrounded by trees with a grassy bank rising gently from the river with good views over the Waveney valley towards Lowestoft.
-A sculpture of a leaping Pike entitled Eddie IImarks the entrance to the marina which has good moorings, free for short stays, a charge is levied should you wish to stay longer (From £10 2014).
+A sculpture of a leaping Pike entitled Eddie II marks the entrance to the marina.

-The unusual church of St. Mary’s is just a short walk away from the river centre and is definitely worth a visit.
+If you fancy a short stroll or a spot of fishing then explore the footpath along the boat dyke.
+The unusual church of St. Mary is just a short walk away from the river centre and is definitely worth a visit.
+A longer walk can be enjoyed by taking the Ternpike Ferry across to Carlton Marshes

 Shortly after the Waveney River Centre the river bends left with Oulton Dyke on the right.